Death of Luis Santos: Controversies

-Fabian Núñez's Influence
+Fabian Núñez's influence

 Esteban Núñez was 19-years-old at the time of the killing, and 21-years-old at the time of conviction.
 Núñez pleaded guilty to voluntary manslaughter and was sentenced to 16 years in prison.
 Núñez’s father, then California Assembly Speaker of the House, Fabian Núñez, was a close friend and staunch political ally of then governor Arnold Schwarzenegger.
 Fabian Núñez, his wife Maria, and his two other children flew down to San Diego to be with Esteban.
 He made a public statement stating "[w]e are confident our son Esteban will be cleared of the charges he is facing."

 Witnesses stated that Esteban Núñez told his friends if they got in trouble that his father, Fabian Núñez, would get them off on self-defense.

 When Esteban Núñez was first arrested, his father's political influence was evident as many letters pleading for a reduction in his son's $2-million bail were sent to the San Diego County Superior Court.
 One letter, on official stationery, came from Núñez's longtime friend, then Los Angeles Mayor Antonio Villaraigosa; one letter came on official stationery from Maria Elena Durazo, head of the L.A.
 County Federation of Labor; one came from California Assembly Republican Leader Michael Villines, and was sent by California State Assembly member Kevin de León.
 Ultimately, his bail was reduced to $1 million.

 Commutation by Schwarzenegger

-As a personal favor to “a friend”, just hours before he left office, and as one of his last official acts, Schwarzenegger commuted Núñez’s sentence by more than half, to seven years.
-Against protocol, Schwarzenegger did not inform Santos’ family or the San Diego County prosecutors about the commutation.
+Just hours before he left office, and as one of his last official acts, Schwarzenegger commuted Núñez’s sentence by more than half, to seven years.
+Against protocol, Schwarzenegger did not inform Santos' family or the San Diego County prosecutors about the commutation.
 They learned about it in a call from a reporter.
+Justifying his commutation, he said, "I mean, of course you help a friend."

 The Santos family, along with the San Diego district attorney, sued to stop the commutation, claiming that it violated Marsy's Law.
-In September 2012, Sacramento County superior court judge Lloyd Connelly stated, "Based on the evidentiary records before this court involving this case, there was an abuse of discretion ...This was a distasteful commutation.
+In September 2012, Sacramento County superior court judge Lloyd Connelly stated, "Based on the evidentiary records before this court involving this case, there was an abuse of discretion ...
+This was a distasteful commutation.
 It was repugnant to the bulk of the citizenry of this state."
 However, Connelly ruled that Schwarzenegger remained within his executive powers as governor.

 In April 2016, Esteban Núñez was released from Mule Creek State Prison, serving less than six years of his original 16-year sentence.